nginx/nginx-prometheus-exporter/CONTRIBUTING.md

 ## Ask a Question

-To ask a question please use [Github Discussions](https://github.com/nginx/nginx-prometheus-exporter/discussions).
+To ask a question, please use [GitHub Discussions](https://github.com/nginx/nginx-prometheus-exporter/discussions).

-You can also join our [Community Slack](https://community.nginx.org/joinslack) which has a wider NGINX audience.

 Please reserve GitHub issues for feature requests and bugs rather than general questions.